Special Educational Needs Policy

 Author / Owner

 Winchelsea School’s Policy for Special Educational Needs (SEN) shows how the school has responded to the changing special educational needs of our children and young people.
-Winchelsea has responded to local and Government guidance including “Removing Barriers to Learning”- the DfES SEN strategy (2004), the five outcomes from Every Child Matters (DfES 2005), the Disability & Discrimination Act (DDA 2001, 2006), the Children’s Plan (DfES, 2007), the Equality Act (DfE 2010) and more recently, the SEN Green Papers (DfE March 2011 and May 2012) and the SEN Code of Practice (DfE and DfH (Department for Health) 2014 – 2020 Update).
+Winchelsea has responded to local and Government guidance including “Removing Barriers to Learning”- the DfE (Department for Education) SEN strategy (2004), the five outcomes from Every Child Matters (DfE 2005), the Disability & Discrimination Act (DDA 2001, 2006), the Children’s Plan (DfE 2007), the Equality Act (DfE 2010) and more recently, the SEN Green Papers (DfE March 2011 and May 2012) and the SEN Code of Practice (DfE and DfH (Department for Health) 2014 – 2020 Update).

 Notwithstanding the current ‘hiatus’, the School continues to aim to promote a caring and happy community in which all pupils can thrive and feel valued.
 We strive to make their learning a pleasurable and rewarding experience which is personalised with opportunities for all pupils to develop as high a standard of achievement as individually possible.

 This SEN Policy underpins all other school policies.